newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 The Telemetry SDK provides an API for sending log entries to New Relic's Log API.
 This implementation is _not recommended_ for sending high-throughput logs to New Relic.
-That capability should be provided by a log forwarder, rather than using the Telemetry SDK.
-As an example, it might be appropriate to use this capability to implement the sending of OpenTelemetry Span "Events", which are very log-like in their data, but wouldn't end up being sent to a log forwarder.
+See this [blog post](https://blog.newrelic.com/engineering/best-practices-for-log-forwarding/) for details.

 For detailed information about the Log API, please see the [public documentation](https://docs.newrelic.com/docs/logs/new-relic-logs/log-api/introduction-log-api)